 And businesses are responding in a number of ways.
 According to recent data, both Visa and MasterCard have announced an increase in contactless payments limits, starting with ten countries across Europe, and extending to a further 29 in the coming weeks.
 In fact, on April 2nd, the UK will see an increase in the contactless limit to £45 from £30, and Ireland’s looks set to increase to €50 from €30.
 The British Retail Consortium has supported the increase in the limit for contactless payments in an effort to minimise contact and keep staff and customers as safe as possible.

-While these announcements could bring about long-term change in consumer behaviour, the move to accept payment via contactless card payment has its challenges.
+While these announcements could bring about long-term change in consumer behaviour, the move to accept payment via contactless card payment at point-of-sale terminals has its challenges.
 Traditionally, the need for costly new hardware has been a barrier, and availability of this hardware with supply-chain challenges caused by the Coronavirus outbreak has increased this point of friction.
 Immediate availability of cash is vital for retailers too, who are looking for quick ways to turn inventory into cash.
 Merchants are looking for ways they can solve these challenges by leveraging existing technology to help them.

 With over 3.5 billion smartphone users across the world, accounting for 45% of the global population, the smartphone is an accessible and sensible immediate choice for retailers.
 Phos has developed the first software POS, enabling merchants to accept contactless payments from cards and mobile wallets directly on any NFC-enabled Android device.
-Leveraging existing technology, retailers can start accepting contactless payments quickly, efficiently and affordably.
+Leveraging existing technology, retailers can start accepting contactless payments at point-of-sale terminals quickly, efficiently and affordably.
 Working closely with Paynetics to provide acquiring services throughout Europe, merchants can immediately access cash via cards issued to them.

 We believe that concerns about cash usage will continue beyond this phase of “lockdown” until there is a vaccine available at scale throughout the globe.
 Retailers need to be able to move now and in a cost effective way to make contactless payments accessible immediately.